Women in architecture: Recent statistics

-In the United States, the National Architectural Accrediting Board reported in 2009 that 41% of architecture graduates were women, and in 2021 51% of architecture graduates were women.
+In 2009, the United States National Architectural Accrediting Board reported that 41% of architecture graduates were women, with this number rising to 51% of graduates by 2021.
 The AIA National Associates Committee Report from 2004 gives the percentage of licensed female architects as 20%.
 In 2003, an AIA Women in Architecture study found that women accounted for 27% of staff in U.S. architecture firms.
 The honorific FAIA was held by 174 women and 2,199 men, or roughly 8% in 2005.
 The AIA reports that the percentage of women as a total of their organization's Architect members increased from 15.7% to 24.1% between 2012 and 2021.
+A 2016 Equity in Architecture survey, published by the design advocacy group EQxD, reported that females were 9 times less likely to hold the majority in an architecture firm's leadership than their male counterparts.